julambl75/LAS-ChemicalProcessSafety-EthyleneOxidation/README.md

 # Table 2

-The table_2_short_names/ folder contains a text file explaining the short names of Table 2 in detail; these will also be clarified in the final paper.
+The table_2_short_names/ folder contains a text file explaining the short names of Table 2 in detail.

 # All Experiments

-For transparency and completeness, the all_experiments/ folder contains the results from all the experiments we ran (and more) to generate Tables 2 and 4, and Figure 4.
+For transparency and completeness, the all_experiments/ folder contains the results from all the experiments we ran (and more) to generate Table 2.